warwick358/glowbit-skill-game-tutorial/skillgame.md

 ## step 9
-Now we can start the forever section of the code. start with the "neopixal" tab and the "strip clear" block.
+Now we can start the forever section of the code.
+Start with the "neopixal" tab and the "strip clear" block.
 Place it in the forever loop.
 Next we will go the the "logic" tab and get a "if then else" block and plce it under the "strip clear" tab.
 In the "variable" tab we need a "set to" block  we will place this block after "then" Using the drop down change the variable to "direction" and the number to "-1".
-At the bottom of the "if then else" block is a "+" symbol, click this to add a "else if" section. in this section place a "set to" block from the "variable" tab.
+At the bottom of the "if then else" block is a "+" symbol, click this to add a "else if" section.
+In this section place a "set to" block from the "variable" tab.
 Using the drop down change the variable to "direction" and the number to "1".
 ```block
 let direction = 0